 Bottle size: 750 mL

-This wine will pair nicely with duck, turkey, lamb and spicy dishes
+The Fergus nicely complements duck, turkey, lamb and spicy dishes.

 The Fergus red blend has evolved over time and now includes tempranillo and malbec, dry-grown.
 Strong choc-mint characters matched to blackberry, plum and eucalyptus.
 It’s a hefty, hearty style with a sweet heart of fruit and a good chew of tannin too. $25?
 It’s the best release I’ve seen under this label.
 The value is high.

 THE story of this Clare red is heart-warming,